The life of the Benedictine monks who founded this Cathedral was dominated by an unceasing round of private and communal prayer.

 You can also leave requests for prayers and thanksgivings.
 These requests are offered, either aloud or silently, at Holy Communion the day after they are received.
 They are also used in the private intercessions of those who share the ministry here.

-Should you wish to speak to anyone about prayer, do contact our Canon Pastor who will be happy to help.
+Should you wish to speak to anyone about prayer, do contact our Canon for Mission and Pastoral Care, Andy Bryant, who will be happy to help.
+Andy can be contacted at firstname.lastname@example.org.

 Diocesan Cycle of Prayer